 This secret key denies other portals access to your configured portal servers.
 If you’d like to set your secret key using hexadecimal encoding, also set the following property in your

 You must allow the connection between the configured IPs of your app servers and the Staging server.
-Open both of your app servers’
+Open your remote Liferay server’s

 [STAGING_IP]variable must be replaced by the staging server’s IP addresses.
 The